-The Board of Directors Chair and his corresponding alternate shall be elected at the General Shareholder's Meeting by the sole vote of the Federal Government, as the holder of a special class preferred share, the so-called golden share, issued by the Company.
-As the prerogative of this action, the Federal Government also has veto powers over certain changes to our Bylaws, such as the change of Company name and brand or any changes to the underwriting and retrocession policies that may be proposed.
+The Board of Directors Chair and his corresponding alternate shall be elected at the General Shareholder's Meeting by the sole vote of the Federal Government. as the holder of a special class preferred share, the so-called golden share, issued by the Company.
+As the prerogative of this action, the Federal Government also conduct integrity due diligence for the candidate.
+After the checks and inquiries, we submit the documents related to the candidates to Susep, which makes the necessary investigations based on their procedures and standards, either authorizing or not the appointee's election and investiture.